-A User is a person, such as a trader or an administrator that interacts with T7.
-A user can also be a machine, like an order routing system or a quote machine.
+A user is a person, like a trader or administrator, or a machine, like an order routing system or a quote machine, that interacts with T7.
 Every request that reaches T7 must carry the identifier of an executing user, which executes the request.
 Every order and every quote in T7 must carry the identifier of an owning user, which owns the order.
-Moreover, each side of a TES trade must carry the identifier of an approving user, which approves the TES trade and thus becomes the owner of the part of the TES trade.
+Moreover, each side of a TES trade must carry the identifier of an approving user, who approves the TES trade and thus becomes the owner of one part of the TES trade.